TheCelestialMarauder/EventHorizon/GDD/story.md

   - **Vela**: “Commander Liora Voss send some data of your arriving, and for telling you about what happened here I need to be repaired first.”

 Alex's surprise at encountering Vela for the first time underscores the significance of the situation.
 As a seasoned mercenary, she understands that the presence of an advanced AI like Vela indicates that there is more to the story than meets the eye.

+### Scene 4: Repairing Vela

+#### _Location: Engineering sectors of the ISS Prodigium_

+After her conversation with Vela, Alex sets out to find the parts needed to repair the damaged systems.
+She navigates through the engineering sectors of the Prodigium, searching for salvageable components amidst the wreckage

+##### Environmental storytelling:

+- Alex sifts through crates and storage lockers, scavenging for circuitry, power cells, and other essential components.

+- She encounters obstacles such as collapsed corridors and malfunctioning machinery, which she must overcome using her skills and ingenuity.

+- Along the way, she faces challenges from mutated survivors and other hazards lurking in the shadows.

+- **Dialogue**:

+  - Alex Harper: to herself "Just a few more parts, and we should be able to get Vela back online.
+Hang in there, Vela.
+We're in this together."

+As Alex scours the ship for the necessary parts, she can't shake the feeling that there's more to the Prodigium's story than meets the eye.
+With each discovery, she grows more determined to uncover the truth behind the chaos that has consumed the vessel.

+#### _Location: Central hub of the ISS Prodigium_

+After Alex gathers the necessary parts and repairs Vela, the AI requests integration into Alex's suit to store the data she collects during her exploration of the ship.

+- **Dialogue**:

+  - **Vela**: "Alex, I propose integrating my systems into your suit.
+This will allow me to accompany you on your exploration of the ship and store any data you collect."

+  - **Alex Harper**: "Integration?
+That's... unconventional.
+But if it helps us get to the bottom of what's going on here, I'm all for it.
+Let's do it, Vela."

+With Alex's agreement, Vela seamlessly integrates into her suit, forming a symbiotic connection between them.

+- **Dialogue**:

+  - **Alex Harper**: "Now tell me what is going on in here, but first we have to find Dr. Elara Voss."

+  - **Vela**: "Understood.
+Scanning for Dr. Voss’s last known location...
+Scan complete.
+Dr. Voss’s last known position was in the research labs, three decks below us."

+  - **Alex Harper**: "Alright, let's move.
+And Vela, start talking.
+What the hell happened on this station?"

+  - **Vela**: "The ISS Prodigium was conducting experiments on an unknown energy source discovered in the asteroid belt.
+Initial tests suggested incredible potential, but something went wrong.
+The energy source became unstable and started to exhibit hostile behavior."

+  - **Alex Harper**: "Hostile behavior?
+You mean it's sentient?"

+  - **Vela**: "Yes.
+It corrupted the station’s systems and personnel.
+The crew attempted to contain it but were overwhelmed.
+Dr. Voss may hold vital information on how to neutralize this threat."

+  - **Alex Harper**: "Great, another AI-induced nightmare.
+Just my luck."

+  - **Vela**: "Be cautious, Alex.
+The corridors ahead are likely compromised and hostile entities may be present."

+  - **Alex Harper**: "Hostile entities?
+You mean the crew?"

+  - **Vela**: "Affirmative.
+They have been corrupted by the energy source.
+They will attack on sight.
+Proceed with extreme caution."

+  - **Alex Harper**: "Understood.
+Stay alert, Vela.
+Let's get moving."